 Asset allocation policy targets are determined by recognizing that liabilities (future benefit payments to the participants and beneficiaries of the System) must be paid in full and on time.
 The mix of asset classes is chosen to provide sufficient growth to meet the long-term return objective of the System, while providing sufficient diversification to moderate the volatility of that return.
-For example, a portfolio of equities will likely provide the required return over a long time horizon but will subject the fair value of the portfolio to unacceptable levels of volatility such that the goals of minimizing contribution volatility and realizing surplus assets would be difficult to achieve.
+For example, a portfolio of equities will likely provide the required return over a long time horizon but will subject the market value of the portfolio to unacceptable levels of volatility such that the goals of minimizing contribution volatility and realizing surplus assets would be difficult to achieve.
 Combining other asset classes with equities will provide differentiated return sources, reduce the volatility of returns and help realize those liability-oriented objectives.

-The Board's long-term asset class targets and ranges as of June 30, 2021 are shown below.
+The Board's long-term asset class targets and ranges as of June 30, 2022 are shown below.

+LONG-TERM

-ASSET CLASS LONG-TERM POLICY TARGET RANGE
+ASSET CLASS POLICY TARGET RANGE

-Growth Equity 50% +/-7%
+Growth/Equity 50% +/-7%

-U.S Equity 16%
+U.S Equity 15%

-International Developed Equity 10%
+International Developed Equity 9%

-Emerging Markets Equity 11%
+Emerging Markets Equity 10%

-Private Equity 13%
+Private Equity 16%

-Rate Sensitive 19% +/- 5%
+Rate Sensitive 21% +/- 5%

 Long-term Government Bonds 10%

-Securitized/Corporate Bonds 5%
+Securitized/Corporate Bonds 6%

-TIPS 4%
+TIPS 5%

-Credit 9% +/- 4%
+Credit 8% +/- 4%

 High Yield Bonds/Bank Loans 7%

-Emerging Market Debt 2%
+Emerging Market Debt 1%

-Real Assets 14% +/- 4%
+Real Assets 15% +/- 4%

 Real Estate 10%

-Natural Resources/Infrastructure 4%
+Natural Resources/Infrastructure 6%

-Absolute Return 8% +/- 4%
+Absolute Return 6% +/- 4%

 Total Assets 100%